brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 People mostly interact with Gaia by touching and speaking to dice-sized holograms in the real world, each an intelligent entity app that rushes through the Gaia to complete a task.
 Entities float, crawl or orbit around their owners, projected from a Gaiacard which is both their interface to Gaia and unique identification.
 The full power of Gaia is through immersion; either through stepping into a holoroom or using a direct neural link.

 Gaia blends with the real world wherever there is a machine.
 All machines, from the technology that cleans the corridors through to the most complex business AI, uses Gaia to host its intelligence.
-Giant advertising holograms float between buildings live on Gaia.
-If you know where to look, anyone can find them on Gaia; their shape often the same as their real world counterpart but adorned with hovering statistics, telemetry and advertising.
+Giant advertising holograms float between buildings live on Gaia and hotel furniture is made from a mix of holograms and force fields called hard light.
+If you know where to look, it all exists on Gaia too; their shape often the same as their real world counterpart but adorned with hovering statistics, telemetry and advertising.

 ### Internet and Gaia Comparison
 | 21st Century |	923rd Century |